 Marnie’s experience as a classroom teacher is a strong asset to the Createdu team and she knows how crucial it is for teachers to be supported as they work to implement Design Thinking within their own classrooms.
 She enjoys partnering with fellow teachers and supporting them in creating innovative learning opportunities for their students as well.

 Marnie earned her B.A. from Gustavus Adolphus College in Biology and Teaching and her M.S. from Adams State University in Education.
-She is also a certified massage therapist and lives in beautiful Boulder, Colorado with her husband Jamie and their daughter Brynley.
+She is also a certified massage therapist and lives in beautiful Boulder, Colorado with her daughter Brynley.
 Marnie is excited to share what she has learned about incorporating Design Thinking in her classroom with fellow educators.